TensorNetwork/tensornetwork.org/src/mps/algorithms/denmat_mpo_mps/index.md

 ![medium](trace_steps.png)

 To compute these overlap tensors efficiently, one contracts the previous
-$L_j$ with the next MPS, MPO, then conjugate MPO and MPS tensors one at a time (not shown).
+$L_j$ with the next MPS and MPO tensors, and their Hermitian conjugates one at a time (not shown).
+The optimal sequence of contraction can depend on whether the MPS bond dimension is bigger than the MPO bond dimension or not.

 Having computed the partial overlap tensors $L_j$, one can now compute the reduced density matrix for the last visible